Deaadman/ItemRarities/Information/PatchNotes.md

 >**Note:** A bundle of ideas, with no guarantee of implementation.

+- JSON Enhancements
+	- Don't embed the `.json` files.
+		- Doing this allows for fancier `.json` code.
+		- Or switch to asynchronous loading for the `.json`'s.
+	- Overall, should allow for quicker loading - and less errors.
+Suggested by [**The Illusion**](https://github.com/Arkhorse).
 - Compatibility
 	- Support for other modifications which have custom items.
 		- Create separate `.json`'s for each external mod and set rarities.